anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 A Join Proxy that is not adhering to such an additional standard MUST implement both modes (option 1).
 A Join Proxy or Registrar not adhering to such additional standards is called "generic".
+A generic Join Proxy that implements auto-discovery of Registrars and mode gives precedence to the stateless mode.
+Specifically, if one or more Registrars with `brski.rjp` are discovered, the Join Proxy MUST use stateless mode in this network.
+Otherwise, if at least one Registrar with resource type `brski` is discovered, it MUST use stateful mode in this network.

-If a Join Proxy implements both modes but does not implement methods to discover available Registrars (for either method), then it MUST use only the mode that is currently configured for the network, or configured individually for the device.
+If a Join Proxy implements both modes but does not implement methods to discover available Registrars (for either mode), then it MUST use only the mode that is currently configured for the network, or configured individually for the device.
 The method or profile that defines such a configuration is outside the scope of this document.
-If the mode is not configured and also can not be discovered automatically, then the device MUST NOT operate as a Join Proxy.
+If the mode is not explicitly configured in this case, the device MUST NOT operate as a Join Proxy.

 For a Join Proxy to be operational, the node on which it is running has to be able to communicate with a Registrar (that is, exchange UDP messages with it).